NREL/ReEDS-2.0/README.md

 This model is based on the ReEDS Version 2018 created for the United States.
 All input parameters have been updated to reflect the India context including electricity demand, technology cost and performance, data on existing and planned infrastructure, resource data, and operating and policy constraints.
 The ReEDS Version 2018 Documentation on which the ReEDS India model is based is available at no cost from the National Renewable Energy Laboratory: [https://www.nrel.gov/docs/fy19osti/72023.pdf](https://www.nrel.gov/docs/fy19osti/72023.pdf)

 [Table 2](#Tab2) summarizes difference between model design and capabilities in US ReEDS Version 2019 and ReEDS India.
-This list is not exhaustive.

 <a name="Tab2"></a>
 *Table 2.
 Differences between US ReEDS Version 2019 and ReEDS India.*